ClareMSYanGit/Interop-TestSuites/README.md

----
-title: Interop SharePoint and Exchange Protocol Test Suites
+#Interop SharePoint and Exchange Protocol Test Suites
----

 Microsoft Protocol Test Suites are implemented as synthetic clients running against the server-side implementation of a given protocol.
 They